risingwavelabs/rfcs/rfcs/0034-system-parameters.md

 start_date: "2023/01/11"
 ---

-# RFC: System Parameters on Meta
+# RFC: System Parameters

 ## Motivation

-Currently, we have 2 kinds of configurations:
+Currently, we have 3 kinds of configurations:

 - Command-line arguments
 - Configuration file `risingwave.toml`

-[Distinguish system config variables and cli options #5676](https://github.com/risingwavelabs/risingwave/issues/5676) clarifies the difference between CLI args and config file:

-> Intuitively, *Options* should contain basic user-facing options, e.g., addr & host and maybe some feature gates, while *Config* contains deep-dark internal system variables to fine-tune the system performance.

-However, this is not a complete solution because
+- Session parameters

+These can not meet the requirements for several reasons.

-1. **`risingwave.toml` is a local file**, which makes it possible that multiple nodes could see different parameters and this is absolutely unacceptable.
+1. **Consistency**. `risingwave.toml` is a local file, which makes it possible that multiple nodes could see different parameters and this is absolutely unacceptable.
 For example, if some nodes use `data_directory = 'hummock_001'` and others use `data_directory = 'hummock_002'`, the stored data will be corrupted.
-2. **Unable to `SET` a config after the process started**.
-Even if changes are written to disk, new nodes still miss these changes.
+2. **Mutability**.
+Users are unable to `SET` a config after the process started.
+The root cause is still the local file - changes of configs must be persisted in some cluster-level storage.

-This proposal will continue to improve the configuration mechanism but also repudiate the design of #5676.
+This RFC proposes to introduce centralized configurations on Meta Service and data will be persisted in etcd.

+For the sake of clarity, in this doc, we will use the word "parameters" for system and session parameters, and "config" for command-line arguments or config files.

-Previously I think this might not be an urgent issue until I realized that our Cloud platform couples tightly with more and more configurations.
+**Note:** Previously I think this might not be an urgent issue until I realized that our Cloud platform couples tightly with more and more configurations.
 The later we commence, the heavier burden it will become.

 ## Design